lhoang64/DarkDarkGo/mgmt/design_doc.md

        }
     ]
     ```
-- Index Builder builds to index chunk and sends back to MGMT.
+- Index Builder builds to index chunk and sends back to MGMT with `/add_index_chunk`
-    `/add_index_chunk`
     ```
     [
        {